ta275/ECE4960_SP19/PA1/README.md

 ## Usage

-Download all the source code and run the main.py script in Python 3.7 to generate the reports in the REPORTS directory.
+Download all the source code and run the main.py script in Python 3.7.6 to generate the reports in the REPORTS directory.

+Feel free to use any other source code from any other file, as long as you acknowledge me.

+I have tested the source code on Python 3.7 and Python 3.8, but it should work on any Python 3 platform.

 ## Author